Harmonic analysis on certain spherical varieties: Introduction

 \section{Introduction}

 In the seminal paper \cite{BK-lifting}, Braverman and Kazhdan proposed that the Poisson summation formula for a vector space is the first case of a general phenomenon.
-Building on work in \cite{BKnormalized,Ngo:Hankel,SakellaridisSph}, one now expects that for affine spherical varieties $X$ over global fields $F,$ there are a Schwartz space $\mathcal{S}(X(\A_F)) \subset C^\infty(X^{\mathrm{sm}}(\A_F))$ and a Fourier transform
+Let $X$ be an affine spherical variety over a global field $F$ with smooth locus $X^{\mathrm{sm}} \subset X.$ Building on work in \cite{BKnormalized,Ngo:Hankel,SakellaridisSph}, one now expects that there is a Schwartz space $\mathcal{S}(X(\A_F)) \subset C^\infty(X^{\mathrm{sm}}(\A_F))$ and a Fourier transform

 such that

 at least for test functions $f$ satisfying certain assumptions to eliminate ``boundary terms.''
 Let us refer to this expectation as the Poisson summation conjecture.
 The import of the Poisson summation conjecture is that it implies the analytic properties of Langlands $L$-functions (and hence, by converse theory, Langlands functoriality) in great generality.